Ritu Rani

-Ritu Rani (born 29 December 1991) is an Indian field hockey player and former captain of the national team.
+Ritu Rani (born 29 December 1991) is an Indian former field hockey player, who represented the India women's national field hockey team.
+She also served as the captain of the national team.
 She plays as a halfback.
 Rani has led the team to medal winning performances most notably the bronze at the 2014 Asian Games.
 Also under her captaincy the team qualified for the Olympics after 36 years after finishing fifth in the 2014–15 Women's FIH Hockey World League Semifinals.

 Early life and career

 Ritu Rani was born on 29 December 1991, in Haryana.
 She did her schooling at the Sri Guru Nanak Dev Sr. Higher Secondary School in Shahabad Markanda, Haryana.
 She took to hockey at the age of 9 and trained with the Shahbad Hockey Academy in Shahabad Markanda.
 Rani was employed with the Indian Railways until 2014, when she quit to join the Haryana Police.
 Rani trained at the Shahbad Hockey Academy at Shahabad.

 Career

 Rani made her debut in the senior team in 2006, at the Asian Games in Doha.
 She was a part of the Indian team that played the 2006 World Cup in Madrid, and aged 14 at the time, she was the youngest in the squad.
 At the 2009 Champions Challenge II in Kazan, Russia, India won the tournament, with Rani finishing as the top scorer with eight goals to her name.
 She was appointed the captain of the team in 2011.
 Led by her, the team finished third at the 2013 Asia Cup in Kuala Lumpur and the 2014 Asian Games in Incheon, South Korea.